Amazon Web Services¶

 No LimitRange resource.

-And you can find the name of the operator pod as follows:
+And you can find the name of the operator system pod as follows:

 $ kubectl get pod --all-namespaces